tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

 **Varchar max**

 If you ever worked with text and ntext you know what a pain in the neck those data types are.
-A whole bunch of functions don&#8217;t work and there are tons of other restrictions as well.
+A whole bunch of functions don't work and there are tons of other restrictions as well.
 The (max) datatypes makes this much more manageable and easier than before.
 More can be found here: [varchar(max)][9]

 **DMVs**